habrachat/ssh-chat/README.md

 $ ssh ssh.chat
 ```

-Please abide by our [project's Code of Conduct](https://github.com/shazow/ssh-chat/blob/master/CODE_OF_CONDUCT.md) while participating in chat.
+Please abide by our [project’s Code of Conduct](https://github.com/shazow/ssh-chat/blob/master/CODE_OF_CONDUCT.md) while participating in chat.

-The host's public key is `ssh.chat ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIKPrQofxXqoz2y9A7NFkkENt6iW8/mvpfes3RY/41Oyt` and the fingerprint is `SHA256:yoqMXkCysMTBsvhu2yRoMUl+EmZKlvkN+ZKmL3115xU` (as of 2021-10-13).
+The host’s public key is `ssh.chat ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIKPrQofxXqoz2y9A7NFkkENt6iW8/mvpfes3RY/41Oyt` and the fingerprint is `SHA256:yoqMXkCysMTBsvhu2yRoMUl+EmZKlvkN+ZKmL3115xU` (as of 2021-10-13).

-If you see something different, you might be [MITM](https://en.wikipedia.org/wiki/Man-in-the-middle_attack)'d.
+If you see something different, you might be [MITM](https://en.wikipedia.org/wiki/Man-in-the-middle_attack)’d.

 (Apologies if the server is down, try again shortly.)